tuiSSE/NSA4Dummies/README.md

 # Softwareprojekt2015
 "NSA für Dummies"
-Version 0.1
+Version 0.3

-This software is a sleek, intuitive application that shows unencrypted network traffic.
+This software is a sleek, intuitive application that shows unencrypted network traffic and IP-Routing in your own home network.

 ## Table of contents